zachhalle/SublimeFormatter/README.md

 * Support the following syntax: `/path/to/formatter [options] /path/to/source`
 * Output the indented code to standard output

-Using it with other formatters may lead to unpredictable behavior.
-For example, a formatter which works inplace, if used with this plugin, will likely erase your file.
-Please **do not** do so.

-The config format is as follows:
+The following configuration can be used to indent OCaml code and signature files:

     {
       ...
-      "code_format_paths": {
+      "code_indent_paths": {
-        ".<file_extension_1>": "<formatter for that extension>",
-        ...
-        ".<file_extension_n>": "<formatter for that extension>"
+        ".ml": "/Users/zach/.opam/4.02.1/bin/ocp-indent",
+        ".mli": "/Users/zach/.opam/4.02.1/bin/ocp-indent"
       },
       ...
     }

-I use the following configuration to indent OCaml code and signature files:

-    {
-      ...
-      "code_format_paths": {
-        ".ml": "~/.opam/4.02.1/bin/ocp-indent",
-        ".mli": "~/.opam/4.02.1/bin/ocp-indent"
-      },
-      ...
-    }

-I recommend using absolute paths to avoid issues with PATH variable resolving incorrectly.

 # Usage

-By default, SublimeFormatter is run on save.
-To disable this feature, add `format_on_save: False` to your global or project settings.
-It can be run manually from the command palette as well, or you can also create key-bindings to the command `formatter`.
+SublimeFormatter can be run from the command palette.
+You can also create key-bindings to the command `formatter`.

 ![Formatter usage](http://i.imgur.com/9p3YXVc.png)

-# Troubleshooting

-When SublimeFormatter is run on save, if it fails it will do so silently.
-Run it from the command palette to view error messages.

-# Emphatic warning

-This plugin will run commands in your shell.
-As such, attempting to format files named, for example `rm -rf / ; bad_idea.txt` can be a **very bad idea**.
-It attempts to detect whether a command may be destructive before running it, but if you are really enterprising, you may be able to fool it if you try hard enough.
-Please use sensible file names.